raspberrypi/documentation/configuration/raspi-config.md

 <a name="localisation-options"></a>
 ### Localisation Options

 The localisation submenu gives you these options to choose from: keyboard layout, time zone, locale, and wireless LAN country code.
-All options on these menus default to British or GB until you change them.

 #### Change locale
 Select a locale, for example `en_GB.UTF-8 UTF-8`.